-- (a) in the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; - (b) in the directors' opinion, the attached financial statements are in compliance with International Financial Reporting Standards, as stated in note 2 to the financial statements; - (c) in the directors' opinion, the attached financial statements and notes thereto are in accordance with the Corporations Act 2001, including compliance with accounting standards and giving a true and fair view of the financial position and performance of the consolidated entity; and - (d) the directors have been given the declarations required by s.295A of the Corporations Act 2001.
+- a. in the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; - b. in the directors' opinion, the attached financial statements are in compliance with International Financial Reporting Standards, as stated in Note 2 to the financial statements; - c. in the directors' opinion, the attached financial statements and notes thereto are in accordance with the Corporations Act 2001, including compliance with accounting standards and giving a true and fair view of the financial position and performance of the consolidated entity; and - d. the directors have been given the declarations required by Section 295A of the Corporations Act 2001.

-Signed in accordance with a resolution of the directors made pursuant to s.295(5) of the Corporations Act 2001.
+Signed in accordance with a resolution of the directors made pursuant to Section 295(5) of the Corporations Act 2001.